 After the last presentation has been made, the facilitator informs the group that it is now entering the discussion phase of the exercise-the stage in which the candidates must reach a consensus on project selection and allocation of their limited resources.
+The facilitator will share a link in the chat so that the candidates can access the group memo template.
 More instructions will be given.
 Please note that money is not necessarily the limited resource.
 In those cases, do not talk about "funding" a project - "supporting" or something similar may be more apt.